Back to Africa Check

 WITS Journalism

-The Journalism Department of the University of the Witwatersrand, located in Johannesburg, is one of the leading centres for the teaching of journalism in South Africa.
+The Journalism Department of the University of the Witwatersrand, located in Johannesburg, is one of the leading centers for the teaching of journalism in South Africa.

 Founding partner